named-data/NDN-CCL-API/face.rst

             The library will log any exceptions thrown by this callback, but for better error handling the callback should catch and properly handle any exceptions.

-    - `flags`
+    - `registrationOptions`
-	(optional) The flags for finer control of how and which Interests should be forwarded towards the face.
-        If omitted, use the default flags defined by the default :ref:`ForwardingFlags <ForwardingFlags>` constructor.
+	(optional) The registration options for finer control of how to forward an interest and other options.
+If omitted, use the default :ref:`RegistrationOptions <RegistrationOptions>` constructor.

 :Returns: